HL7/us-cql-ig/input/pagecontent/architectural-guidance.md

 * A Questionnaire resource with any number of `item` elements, nested to any degree
 * A Questionnaire may include any number of `initialExpression`, `candidateExpression` and `calculatedExpression` extensions referencing CQL expressions to be evaluated

-In addition, this guidance is provided in addition to the conformance expectations and guidance described in [Pre-populating QuestionnaireResponses](https://build.fhir.org/ig/HL7/davinci-dtr/specification.html#pre-populating-questionnaireresponses) in the DTR implementation guide.
+This guidance is provided as a complement to the conformance expectations and guidance described in [Pre-populating QuestionnaireResponses](https://hl7.org/fhir/us/davinci-dtr/STU2.1/specification.html#pre-populating-questionnaireresponses) in the DTR implementation guide.

 ### Initial Data Retrieval